jimbobbennett/AgroHack/Steps/WriteThePiCode.md

 <hr>

 In this step, you wrote the code to capture telemetry from the Raspberry Pi.
-In the [next step](./ExportDataToBlobStorage.md), you will export IoT telemetry to Azure Blob Storage.
+In the [next step](./ExportDataToEventHubs.md), you will export IoT telemetry to Azure Event Hubs.